chinapedia/wikipedia.abstract.en/Page/Chocolate.md

 Conching

-Chocolate_melanger.jpg The penultimate process is called conching.
+The penultimate process is called conching.
 A conche is a container filled with metal beads, which act as grinders.
 The refined and blended chocolate mass is kept in a liquid state by frictional heat.
 Chocolate prior to conching has an uneven and gritty texture.
 The conching process produces cocoa and sugar particles smaller than the tongue can detect, hence the smooth feel in the mouth.
 The length of the conching process determines the final smoothness and quality of the chocolate.
 High-quality chocolate is conched for about 72 hours, and lesser grades about four to six hours.
 After the process is complete, the chocolate mass is stored in tanks heated to about until final processing.[85]

 Tempering

-Making_Chocolate_in_Oaxaca.ogg store in Oaxaca]] The final process is called tempering.
+store in Oaxaca]] The final process is called tempering.
 Uncontrolled crystallization of cocoa butter typically results in crystals of varying size, some or all large enough to be clearly seen with the naked eye.
 This causes the surface of the chocolate to appear mottled and matte, and causes the chocolate to crumble rather than snap when broken.[86][87]
 The uniform sheen and crisp bite of properly processed chocolate are the result of consistently small cocoa butter crystals produced by the tempering process.

 The fats in cocoa butter can crystallize in six different forms (polymorphous crystallization).[88][89]
 The primary purpose of tempering is to assure that only the best form is present.
 The six different crystal forms have different properties.